ver. 1798 (c2a9018)

 An integer in range between 1 and 5 - user's optional rating of a found cache.

-Important: logtype has to be "Found it" in order to use this argument.
+Important: logtype has to be "Found it" or "Attended" in order to use this argument.

 Note: You should allow your user to not rate a found cache.

-Note: Currently, some OC installations do not support cache ratings.
+Note: Currently, OCDE-based installations do not support cache ratings.
 On such installations user's rating will be ignored (if you include the rating, log entry will be posted successfully, but rating will be ignored).

 Default value: false